-A further keynote speaker is Alan Law, Deputy Chief Executive, Natural England, on what can learned from the approach to measuring the economic value of natural capital when determining policy on ecosystem protection.
+A further keynote speaker is Alan Law, Deputy Chief Executive, Natural England, on what can be learned for valuing culture from the approach taken to measuring the economic value of natural capital when determining policy on ecosystem protection.

 The agenda will bring out latest thinking on:

-- practicalities, processes and outcomes - challenges of measuring culture and heritage value across a diverse sector, the role in decisions on spending and wider policy, and how to evaluate outcomes
+- practicalities, processes, and outcomes - measuring culture and heritage value across a diverse sector, the role in decisions on spending and wider policy, and how to evaluate outcomes

 - priorities and impact - strategies for building stakeholder and public engagement, promoting inclusion and accessibility, and driving local economic growth

-- best practice - learning from the use of studies in other sectors, such as the recent Dasgupta Economics of Biodiversity Review, and from the processes of informing policy and budget decisions
+- best practice - learning from the use of studies in other sectors, such as the recent Dasgupta Economics of Biodiversity Review, as well as from the processes of informing policy and budget decisions

 - the tools for decision-making - developing the research base behind the UK’s creative economy, strategies for collaboration, priorities for support, and what is needed from innovation in technology